vuejs/vitepress/README.md

 > [VuePress](http://vuepress.vuejs.org/)' little brother, built on top of [vite](https://github.com/vuejs/vite)

+**Note this is early WIP!
+Currently the focus is on making Vite stable and feature complete first.
+It is not recommended to start using this for anything yet.**

 ``` bash
 npm install -D vitepress
 echo '# Hello VitePress' > index.md